 - Place duck in the smoker, breast side down to start.
 After 1 1/2 to 2 hours, turn it over to finish.
 NOTE: Resist peeking!
 You’re losing precious heat and smoke.

 - You have time!
 If you have judiciously maintained the cooking temperature, peeked, and turned the duck quickly, you can leave your station several times before the bird(s) are done.
 When smoking duck, think 4+ hours ’til end-of-shift.

 - Check the duck at the meatiest part of the breast between the bones, looking for 160°F (71°C) to be the magic number.

 - Let it rest for at least 10 minutes to allow it to “finish” (allows the juices to return to the bird’s center).

-For your personal taste, smoking duck has all the flavor you need but… many folks like a “finishing sauce”.
-This is nothing more than a barbecue sauce, of your choice, served as a side dish (or two), for the folks who would like to add more flavor to the duck.
+For your personal taste, smoking duck has all the flavour you need but… many folks like a “finishing sauce”.
+This is nothing more than a barbecue sauce, of your choice, served as a side dish (or two), for the folks who would like to add more flavour to the duck.